 Visualization is an increasingly important activity for understanding complex geoscience data, and for communicating results to a variety of audiences.
 As a result, the European Geoscience Union (EGU) conference has, in recent years, begun holding sessions dedicated to scientific visualization.
-For the 2013 EGU conference, to be held in Vienna, Austria from 7-12 April, 2013, this offering is being expanded into a full sub-programme titled Visualization for scientific discovery and communication.
+For the 2014 EGU conference, to be held in Vienna, Austria from 27 April - 2 May 2014, these offerings are included in the sub-programme titled Visualization for scientific discovery and communication.

 The following announcement is from the conveners of the EGU conference Visualization sub-programme:

-We are excited to announce that, following an immensely popular session at the 2012 conference, the next European Geoscience Union conference (Vienna, 7-12 April 2013) will feature a whole new sub-programme dedicated to visualization.
-The sub-programme will feature sessions on many different aspects of visualization, including knowledge discovery, visualization tools and infrastructures, virtual reality and more.
+We are excited to announce that, following an immensely popular programme at the 2013 conference, the next European Geoscience Union conference will feature several sessions dedicated to different aspects of visualization in the geosciences.
 We encourage submissions from all areas of geoscience and beyond, from geoscientists and visualization experts alike.
+The sessions include:

 We hope that you will consider submitting an abstract to one or more of these sessions, and we'd be very grateful if you could forward this announcement to your contacts.

 The abstract submission deadline is January 16th, 2014.

 The website for submission is

 (Abstracts are quite short and full papers will not be required.)

 Jon Blower (University of Reading, UK)

 Mohan Ramamurthy (UCAR Unidata, US)